kylebegovich/AndroidUIDemo/README.md

 Where I will init an application during lecture to demonstrate how quick it is to get things working, at least at a basic level
+Sorry that there's a 2 at the end, I forgot to remove the old one from the dry run and it automatically got renamed...

 ### ToolkitApplication